-The diagnosis of cancer is always a shock to the patient, although modern medicine and researching science have created many possibilities which means that (some) cancers are curable and the diagnosis is no longer basically DEATH.
-This disease, anyway, is still a scourge of humanity.
-It changes people life, become an incision into everyday life and leads many affected people to think about their life expectancy.
+The diagnosis of cancer is always a shock for the patient.
+Although modern medicine and researching science have created many possibilities that (some) cancer is curable and the diagnosis no longer basically means death, this disease is still a scourge of mankind.
+It changes lives and is an incision in everyday life.
+It makes many sufferers rethink their life expectancy.

-Of course it becomes dramatic when the tumor is scattered.
-Cancer can not only spread to neighboring tissue, but cancer cells tend to spread through blood and lymph vessels in other organs and then create metastases.
+Of course, it becomes dramatic when the primary tumor spreads.
+Cancer cannot only spread to neighboring tissue.
+Cancer cells tend to spread via blood vessels and lymph vessels to other organs and form metastases there.

 Granted, it may take a bit of getting used to, but it's true: Metastases are being diagnosed more frequently on the basis of the improved prognosis for a malignant tumor.
 Ten percent of carcinoma patients have spinal metastases during their disease.
 Thus, the spread of cancer into the bone tissue is the commonest malignant disease of the bones.
 Most common are bone metastases in breast cancer, prostate cancer, lung cancer, thyroid cancer, malignant melanoma (black skin cancer), kidney cancer, and multiple myeloma.Thorough autopsy reveals bone metastases in 70 percent of patients who die from cancer.
 In the 210,000 cancer deaths per year in Germany, 150,000 of them are caused by bone metastases.

 Daughter tumors, that is the nickname of metastases.
 The word metastasis itself comes from the Greek and means 'migration'.
 Metastases are therefore cancer cells on the move.